Do these popular wrinkle-removing patches actually work?

 Yes, yes he did.

-My father Paul is a 53-year-old handyman who loves smiling and spending time outdoors.
+My father Paul is a 54-year-old handyman who loves smiling and spending time outdoors.
 His job requires him to spend lots of time doing physical labor in the sun, so he is good about hydrating, but not great about wearing sunscreen.
 After seeing Sue’s results, he decided he wanted to try the patches, too.
 Paul’s worst wrinkles are around his eyes, so that’s where they wanted to place the patches.
 He tried re-using Sue’s patches from her first night, but they fell off while he was sleeping.

 SiO notes that patches can last up to two weeks when stored properly, but my parents found that their adhesive started to lose its stick after the first night.
 It’s also important to note that Paul used the standard SiO patches, but there is an entire men’s collection on the site that likely would have been a better fit for him.

-It’s been about a week since Sue tested the SiO beauty patches and she is still seeing positive results.
+A week after Sue tested the SiO beauty patches she was still seeing positive results.
 After testing SiO Beauty patches, Sue would buy them for herself and recommend them to her friends—but not all of them.
 Her favorite was the forehead patch, the SiO BrowLift, because it produced the most dramatic difference.
 She also loved the SiO EyeLift patches, noting, “I might enter a beauty contest now.”
 She’d purchase the eye patches for herself, but didn’t feel as strongly about the FaceLift (she was a bigger fan of individual patches as opposed to the batches).
 She would not purchase the SkinPad or NeckLift patch for herself, nor would she recommend them to a friend.

 Overall, Sue’s experience with SiO Beauty patches was positive—they did exactly what they advertised: got rid of wrinkles.
 While she won’t go out of her way to purchase most of the patches on her own, she said she’d be thrilled to receive them as a gift.
 And honestly, that’s perfect, because now I have gift ideas for both her and Paul, who still wants to test the patches (even though he doesn’t think he has many wrinkles).